nchain-innovation/tcpBridge/README.md

 ```

 Get the Object ID of the `HeaderChain` genereted by the above command and paste it into [tcpbridge](./move/bridge/sources/tcpbridge.move#L34).
-Then, execute to publish the `tcpbridge` package.
+Then, execute the following command to publish the `tcpbridge` package.

 ```
 cd move/bridge